mt-hill/trading_bot_demo/README.md

 # BTC Algorithmic Trading Bot App (DEMO)

-#### *This repository serves as a demonstration of the capabilities of an algorithmic trading bot I built.
+#### *This repository serves as a demonstration of an algorithmic trading bot I built.
 Please note that this is not a fully functional trading bot application but rather a simulated version showing the capabilities of an actual trading bot.*

 ## Quick Notes